Golf: Genesis Invitational Scores - UrduPoint

 Golf: Genesis Invitational Scores

-Los Angeles, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2024) Leading second-round scores on Friday in the US PGA Tour Genesis Invitational at The Riviera Country Club (USA unless noted, par-71):
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 18th Feb, 2024) Leading third-round scores on Saturay in the US PGA Tour Genesis Invitational at The Riviera Country Club (USA unless noted, par-71):

 Recent Stories